Musical Chairs (Smash): Plot

 Jimmy Collins (Jeremy Jordan), Kyle Bishop (Andy Mientus), Ana Vargas (Krysta Rodriguez), and Derek Wills (Jack Davenport) present parts of Hit List to Scott Nichols (Jesse L. Martin), director of the Manhattan Theater Workshop that is sponsoring the musical.
 Scott says he needs to talk to his people.
-Scott later suggests that they add a narrator to the show to help explain things since it's now sung-through and lacking dialogue.
+Scott later suggests that they add a narrator to the show to help explain things since it is now sung-through and lacking dialogue.
 Scott feels that if their older audience doesn't understand it, it can't be presented on their bigger main stage and will have to be relegated to a tiny under 80 seat room for more experimental work.
 Jimmy is very resistant to any changes, while Kyle and Derek think it's a good idea, and Derek and Jimmy clash about it.

 Bombshell rehearsals aren't going so well, with Tom Levitt (Christian Borle) learning to direct, butting heads with Karen Cartwright (Katharine McPhee), and trying to avoid using Derek's choreography until he signs a release to allow them to use it in the show.
 Producer Eileen Rand (Anjelica Huston) schemes to get control of Bombshell back from her ex-husband Jerry (Michael Cristofer).
 Her daughter Katie (Grace Gummer) has arrived to help her mother.
 Julia Houston (Debra Messing) is supportive of Tom's direction but she isn't happy that Tom has dropped the part of the storyline that was about Marilyn's mother.

 At Liaisons, the show remains terrible and the cast is unhappy with how it has turned out when it starts doing shows in front of preview audiences.
 Both Ivy Lynn (Megan Hilty) and Terry Falls (Sean Hayes) lament how things are going and they fear the show will not make it to opening night.
 Ivy suggests that if the show is going to be closed anyway, why not go all out crazy; Terry likes that idea.

 As a peace offering, Tom asks Karen to go see Liaisons on opening night with him.
 It turns out that Derek has invited Kyle and Jimmy to go to the show with him.
 They all meet up before the show starts and Derek argues with Jerry and Tom about him leaving Bombshell, while Kyle and Jimmy assume Derek will go back to that show.
 During the show, the audience isn't responding well, but then the "Ce N'Est Pas Ma Faute (It's Not My Fault)" number starts and instead of being a bore as previously done with preview audiences, Terry and the ensemble have turned it into a very bawdy, outrageous number that has the audience laughing.
 At the end though, Terry falls out of a swing and onto the floor.